justb3a/processwire-feedback/README.md

 To get an overview of what's possible, have a look at [How to overwrite classes and markup][1]

+#### Spam Protection: Hide honeypot field using CSS

+Spam bots fill in automatically all form fields.
+By adding an invisible field you're able to trick the bots.
+The key to the honeypot technique is that the form only can be sent when the honeypot field remains empty otherwise it will be treated as spam.

+The honeypot technique doesn't interfere with the user experience.
+It demands nothing extra of them like a captcha does.
+In fact, user won't even notice you're using it.

+All that's required is a visually hidden form field.
+This form adds such a field named `scf-website` by default but you have to make sure to add a **display: none;** CSS rule on it.

 ### Sending Feedback

 ```php